 The Pearl Chapter of the Beta Club is affiliated with the National Beta organization.
 The purpose of the club is to be of service to the school and community.
 The Beta Club stands for achievement, character, and leadership.
-To be eligible for Beta Club membership, a student must maintain an overall average of 90 or better for the previous semester's work.
-A faculty committee must approve the student.
-It is considered an honor to be a member of this club.
+To be eligible for Beta Club membership, a student must maintain a 90 or above overall average in English, Math, Science, History, with no grade lower than an 80 in any subject.
+Grades will be checked each nine weeks by the sponsor(s).
+Any student without the required grades will be placed on probation.
+If the average is 90 or above the following nine weeks, the student will be removed from probation.